 Dr. John T. Brooks currently serves as the Senior Medical Advisor to the CDC’s Division of HIV/AIDS Prevention and leads the CDC team responsible for the new national initiative “Ending the HIV Epidemic – A Plan for America”.
 His primary area of expertise is the prevention and treatment of HIV infection.
 Dr. Brooks came to CDC as an EIS officer in 1998 after completing medical school, residency in internal medicine, and a fellowship in infectious diseases through Harvard Medical School.
 He continues to see patients at the Atlanta Veterans Administration Hospital’s HIV clinic.

 Jonathan Boyd, MS, LSSBB, CTBS

 Jonathan has worked in multiple roles within the tissue banking and transplant industry including recovery and leadership roles.
-Jonathan is now the Director of Certification & Online Learning at AATB where he oversees the development of online educational programming and the certification program.
+Jonathan is currently the Director of Education at AATB where he oversees the development of educational programming and the Certified Tissue Bank Specialist program.
 Jonathan earned his undergraduate degree in communications and a master’s degree of science in management.
 Jonathan is a Certified Tissue Bank Specialist and a certified Lean Six Sigma Black Belt.

-Jonathan is an active member of the International Association of Coroners & Medical Examiners (IACME), an Affiliate Member of the National Association of Medical Examiners (NAME), a member of the American Society of Association Executives (ASAE), an Adjunct Biologics Instructor at the Medical Sales College and an active committee member of IACME, NAME, and Donate Life America.
+Jonathan is an active member of the International Association of Coroners & Medical Examiners (IACME), an Affiliate Member of the National Association of Medical Examiners (NAME), a member of the American Society of Association Executives (ASAE), and an active committee member of IACME, NAME, and Donate Life America.